cucumber-ltd/brand/CONTRIBUTING.md

 `/src`.

 These SVG files shouls preferrably be edited with [Sketch](https://www.sketchapp.com/).
-They should all have a ™ symbol in font Roboto
+They should all have a ™ symbol unsing the `Roboto` font.

 When you're done editing, clean it up: